AyushDhanai1419/Vision/README.md

 <h2>Instruction to run
 </h2>
 <h3>Ensure your Android API level is above 22.
 Enable Permissions for Camera if required.
-Extract the .apk file from ZIP archive named Vision_Master and Install it.</h3>
+Download the .apk file from Below link and Install it.</h3>
 <h3><a href="https://drive.google.com/file/d/1SMPAz5OdaPkXIqJO54uP0V-_xHhFsGWr/view?usp=sharing">Click here to download the Application On Android Device</a></h3>